aws-samples/sample-devops-agent-eks-workshop/README.md

 ./fault-injection/rollback-catalog.sh
 ```

-**DevOps Agent Investigation Prompt:**
+**DevOps Agent Investigation Prompts:**

-Use this prompt when starting an investigation in the AWS DevOps Agent web app:
+Use these prompts when starting an investigation in the AWS DevOps Agent web app:

-> "The product pages are loading really slow.
-Can you check what's going on with the catalog service?"
+> **Investigation Details:** "Product pages are loading slow.
+Users are complaining about the catalog taking forever to load.
+Started happening about 10 minutes ago."

+> **Investigation Starting Point:** "Check the catalog service pods in the catalog namespace.
+Look at latency metrics and CPU usage."

 ---